-As a merchant advocate and industry-leading provider of “high risk” merchant services, we’re often asked for guidance by merchants on how to successfully scale their businesses while maintaining durable processing and avoiding the issues with chargebacks, reserve increases, and terminations that are so frequent with other processors.
+As a merchant advocate and industry-leading provider of managed-risk merchant services (often referred to as “high risk”), we’re often asked for guidance by merchants on how to successfully scale their businesses while maintaining durable processing and avoiding the issues with chargebacks, reserve increases, and terminations that are so frequent with other processors.

 We recognize that every merchant is at a different place in their entrepreneurial journey, so this article will start with the basics and build from there.
 Whether you’re a new ecommerce business owner or an experienced pro, we’re here to provide the expertise you need.